 Finally we come to Russia.
 They got, from 1991, 9 years of complete chaos in the form of dysfunctional parliaments, impotent regulators, sham assets sales revolving around the dismantling of the economic basis of the Soviet state (pushed along by the IMF, World Bank, the US, an army of carpetbagging advisors and consultants – all keen to hurry the process so the Soviet State couldn’t be recreated), a ‘democracy’ which saw a freshly created oligarchy (those with the funds to buy the assets being sold off by the Russian state in the first Yeltsin administration) and its freshly created ‘free’ media quite literally go out and buy an election (Yeltsin 1996) where everyone knew Boris was a coronary event away from the post Yeltsin era, and his family had decided to make personal hay while the sun shone, and where ordinary Russians were already showing signs of an inclination to go back to the CCCP.

-Russia descended into uber chaos in that second Yeltsin administration as the price of crude collapsed to $10/bbl in 1998, and Russia was abandoned by global capital and the western world, as a profoundly corrupt coterie group of oligarchs took control of the running of the country.
+Russia descended into uber chaos in that second Yeltsin administration as the price of crude collapsed to $10/bbl in 1998, with Russia being abandoned by global capital and the western world, while a profoundly corrupt coterie group of oligarchs took control of the running of the country.
 All the while ordinary people’s standards of living went into reverse, and criminal gangs – largely the creations of the oligarchs – went about whacking each other on the streets of Moscow.
 In the 18 months following the collapse of crude, while Yeltsin was a missed heartbeat away from the afterworld, Russia had three Prime Ministers trying to craft some sort of order from the chaos.
 Vladimir Putin was the third of those, and the moment it appeared he had some sort of ability to deal with the chaos the Oligarchs who had created and feasted on the second Yeltsin administration, slipped him into the Presidents seat (3 months before the ostensible end of Yeltsin’s term, due to health reasons) – with a deal that he wouldn’t touch the Yeltsin family and the Oligarchs which had been spawned by it – and confident they had a compliant future head of Russia in their pocket.

 VV Putin is seen as a perfectly plausible (indeed good) leader by a large majority of Russians, because he has told the neo-liberal consensus to go and get stuffed.